Health and Insurance

 If you wear eyeglasses, take an extra pair with you.
 If you have allergies, reactions to certain medications, food, insect bites, or other unique medical problems, consider wearing a "medical alert" bracelet.

 If you have further questions about getting this information, please contact email@example.com, (801) 422-5357.

 Emergency and Medical Assistance

-Understanding your destination before you go is key to a healthy and safe trip abroad.
-Mitigating health risks (implementing food and water precautions, avoiding mosquito bites, proper immunizations, etc.) is equally important to quality of local health care.
-In many developing locations, quality and availability of health care is often limited and does not meet US standards.
-Before you go, research not only health risks in your destination, but also learn where the best medical facilities are located in your area and what services they offer.
-Your international insurance and medical assistance providers can assist you in finding out this information.
-Many will even assist in arranging a doctor and appointments for you.
+Understanding your destination and its health risks is key to a healthy and safe trip abroad.
+Mitigating health risks (implementing food and water precautions, avoiding mosquito bites, proper immunizations, etc.) is equally important.
+In many developing locations, the quality and availability of health care is often limited and does not meet US standards.
+Before you go, research the health risks in your destination, and learn where the best medical facilities are located in your area and what services they offer.
+GeoBlue international insurance has resources to help you find local medical providers through the GeoBlue website and app.
+Contact GeoBlue as soon as possible when seeking medical care while traveling abroad.
+They can give you advice on local doctors and hospitals and will work to ensure direct payment for any medical services that fall under the BYU GeoBlue insurance contract.
 You can also contact the US embassy in your destination for their recommendations on local health care providers.